neuralmagic/sparseml/src/sparseml/transformers/README_question_answering.md

-# SparseML Transformer Question Answer Integration
+# SparseML Transformer Question Answering Integration

-SparseML Question Answer pipeline integrates with Hugging Face’s Transformers library to enable the sparsification of a large set of transformers models.
+SparseML Question Answering pipeline integrates with Hugging Face’s Transformers library to enable the sparsification of a large set of transformers models.
 Sparsification is a powerful technique that results in faster, smaller, and cheaper deployable models.
 After training, the model can be deployed with Neural Magic's DeepSparse Engine.
 The engine enables inference with GPU-class performance directly on your CPU.